radio-astro-tools/casa-python/README.md

 Installation
 ------------

+The installation requires that you have CASA installed.
+You can check this by doing

+    $ which casa

+at the command prompt.
+You should see the path to the file.

 To install, download the latest version of the ``casa-python`` script from [here](https://raw.githubusercontent.com/radio-tools/casa-python/master/setup_casapy_pip.py) and run it.
 This should be your *system* python, not *CASA* python (which